matomo-org/matomo-sdk-ios/README.md

 ### Tracking Events

 Events can be used to track user interactions such as taps on a button.
-An event consists of four parts.
+An event consists of four parts:

 - Category
 - Action